Teaching accounting for the fourth industrial revolution: ICT integration in South African schools

 Aydin, M. K., & Gürol, M. (2019).
 A Systematic Review of Critical Factors Regarding ICT Use in Teaching and Learning.
 International Journal of Progressive Education, 15(4), 108–129.

 Chisango, G., & Lesame, C. (2019).
-Exploring accessibility to information and communication technology (ICT) at disadvantaged secondary schools in Gauteng province–South Africa.
-In EDULEARN19 Proceedings 11th International Conference on Education and New Learning Technologies Palma, Spain.
+Exploring accessibility to information and communication technology (ICT) at disadvantaged secondary schools in Gauteng province, South Africa.
+EDULEARN19 Proceedings 11th International Conference on Education and New Learning Technologies Palma, Spain.
 1–3 July, 2019 (pp. 507–512).
 IATED Academy.

 Creswell, J. W. (2014).
 Research design: Qualitative, quantitative, and mixed methods approaches (4th ed.).
 Thousand Oaks, CA: Sage.